jasonmccreary/blog-posts/2008-10-10-javascript_cookie_object.md

 ---
-title: JavaScript Cookie Object using Prototype
+title: "JavaScript Cookie Object using Prototype"
+heading: "JavaScript Cookie Object using Prototype"
 author: Jason McCreary
-excerpt: >
+excerpt: "A Cookie class in JavaScript, using Prototype, allowing multiple data objects to be stored in a single Cookie.
+Class contains methods for data management and storage."
-  A Cookie class in JavaScript, using Prototype, allowing multiple data objects to be stored in a single Cookie.
-Class contains methods for data management and storage.
+subheading: "A Cookie class in JavaScript, using Prototype, allowing multiple data objects to be stored in a single Cookie.
+Class contains methods for data management and storage."
 layout: post
 comments: true
 permalink: /2008/10/javascript_cookie_object/